Even if it comes from a family member or a person you love – forcing someone to do anything does not make for a healthy relationship.

 1. Timing Is Everything

-There’s no ‘right’ time for a tough discussion, however avoid having it in the heat of an argument, in front of others, or when one of you is rushing out the door.
+There’s no ‘right’ time for a tough discussion, however, avoid having it in the heat of an argument, in front of others, or when one of you is rushing out the door.

 2. Tell Them Why

-Explain why this is important to you.
+Instead of forcing people, explain why this is important to you.
 Make your intention clear – it’s about wanting to improve the situation, not blame and accusations.

 3. What’s In It For Them?